pouyayarandi/Inject/README.md

 ### Key Features

 - Type-safe dependency injection for tests
+- Can be used either as a property wrapper or through direct instantiation
 - Allows injecting mocks into objects using `@Inject` properties
 - Works with both protocol and concrete types
 - Can target specific properties using the `key` parameter